Git-K3rnel/VulnHub/FristiLeaks-1.3/README.md

 Flag: Y0u_kn0w_y0u_l0ve_fr1st1
 ```

-This is how you can pawn this box :)
+This is how you can hack this box :)